 data type is available to store large amounts of data.

-The second course in the Oracle8 series addresses [PL/SQL Variable: LOB].
+The second course in the Oracle series addresses the PL/SQL Variable known as LOB.
 If you need a refresher, read through the following

 LOB datatype variable

 LOB (large objects) datatype holds value, called locator, that specifies the location of a large object.

 With LOB datatypes, you can store blocks of unstructured data such as text, graphic images, video clips, audio files up to 4 gigabytes in

 size.
 LOB datatype allows efficient, random, piecewise access to the data and can be further divided into 4 categories:

 - CLOB - The CLOB (character large object) datatype is used to store large blocks of single-byte character data in the database.

 - BLOB - The BLOB (binary large object) datatype is used to store large binary objects in the database in line (inside the row) or out of line (outside the row)